-- 1. Has typically served at least 15 years as a regular faculty member at the University - 2.
-Has demonstrated loyal commitment to the superordinate goals of the University - 3.
-Has made distinguished contribution to the University - 4.
-Has made distinguished contribution to the academic profession
+- 1. Served, typically, at least 15 years as a regular faculty member at the University; - 2.
+Demonstrated loyal commitment to the superordinate goals of the University; - 3.
+Made a distinguished contribution to the University; and - 4.
+Made a distinguished contribution to the academic profession.